pawelc/docs/toread2.md

 Pattern recognition by means of automatic analogue apparatus The induction of dynamical recognizers
-Learning Context-free Grammars Capabilities and Limitations of a Recurrent Neural Network with an External Stack Memory Learning phrase representations using rnn encoder-decoder for statistical machine translation Self-paced visual category discovery
+Learning Context-free Grammars Capabilities and Limitations of a Recurrent Neural Network with an External Stack Memory Self-paced visual category discovery
 Recurrent neural network based language model
 A unified approach on fast training of feedforward and recurrent networks using EM algorithm